SerhanMiah/VideoGameOnlineShop/README.md

 The Power of LINQ: A potent tool in a developer's arsenal, LINQ is both versatile and expressive.
 However, one must be cautious to avoid over-complicating queries and affecting performance.

 Phase 2, though challenging, was a testament to the importance of meticulous planning.
-The schemas, models, and classes we designed and implemented are now ready to support the next stages of our Video Game Management System.
-The road ahead is exciting, and we eagerly look forward to the challenges and triumphs that lie in wait.
+The schemas, models, and classes I designed and implemented are now ready to support the next stages of the Video Game Management System.
+The road ahead is exciting, and I eagerly look forward to the challenges and triumphs that lie in wait.

 ### Phase 3: Bridging Backend with Frontend:

-In this phase, we integrated our backend services with the frontend interface.
-We employed Angular—a component-based framework—to ensure seamless communication with our ASP.NET backend.
+In this phase, I integrated our backend services with the frontend interface.
+I employed Angular—a component-based framework—to ensure seamless communication with our ASP.NET backend.

 **Seeding & Initial Tests**: I initiated the process by populating our system with test data derived from the video game models and their associated relationships.
 Using tools like Insomnia, I verified if the application correctly accessed information via designated endpoints and HTTP requests.